 I spent months working out how to center Genesis menus.
-Different devices like mobile phones, desktops and tablets and every operating system like Linux, Windows, Unix and MacOS have their own way of rendering padding, margin and font sizes.
+Different devices like mobile phones, desktops and tablets and different operating systems like Linux, Windows and MacOS have their own way of rendering padding, margin and font sizes.
+These layout differences made menu centering a hard pain monster to master.

 But I couldn’t take chances with the sites I build for my clients so I searched and researched and dug deeper into my brain until I found a final solution.

 What I had partly forgotten is that it is easier to horizontally center content within table cells.
 What I had completely forgotten is that browsers can be told to treat divs as table cells.
 If that means nothing to you, don’t worry.
-Just follow the instructions on the tin.
+Just follow the instructions below.

-All CSS can be added to either your child theme’s CSS file (style.css) or to the Genesis theme settings where it says Enter scripts or code you would like output to wp_header().
+All the CSS shown below can be added to either your child theme’s CSS file (style.css) or to form field in the Genesis theme settings where it says Enter scripts or code you would like output to wp_head().
+There is no need to delete anything from your existing style sheet unless told to do so below here (thanks for prompting me to add this line Melanie :).

 /* Center Primary Nav Bar */